elixir-error-tracker/error-tracker/guides/Getting Started.md

 defmodule MyApp.Repo.Migrations.AddErrorTracker do
   use Ecto.Migration

-  def up do
-    ErrorTracker.Migration.up(version: 2)
+  def up, do: ErrorTracker.Migration.up(version: 2)
-  end

-  # We specify `version: 1` in `down`, ensuring that we'll roll all the way back down if
+  # We specify `version: 1` in `down`, to ensure we remove all migrations.
-  # necessary, regardless of which version we've migrated `up` to.
-  def down do
-    ErrorTracker.Migration.down(version: 1)
+  def down, do: ErrorTracker.Migration.down(version: 1)
-  end
 end
 ```